GKokkinopoulos/Starbucks-Offers/README.md

 The files I used for this project were provided by Udacity platform as json inputs.

 ## File description
 There is one Jupyter Notebook here named Starbucks_Capstone_notebook.ipynb.
-This file created the full Python code I used for this project along with informative comments.
+This file includes the full Python code I used for this project along with informative comments.

 ## Results